Police hunt for UnitedHealthcare CEO's masked killer after 'brazen, targeted' attack on NYC street

 Investigators recovered several 9 mm shell casings from outside the hotel and a cellphone from the alleyway through which the shooter fled.
 They were also searching Thompson's hotel room, interviewing his UnitedHealthcare colleagues and reviewing his social media, Kenny said.

-Police said the e-bike that the shooter used to ride into Central Park came from the city’s bike-share program, CitiBike.
-A spokesperson for Lyft, which operates the program, said police had not yet contacted the company.
+Police initially said the shooter rode into Central Park on a bicycle from the city’s bike-share program, CitiBike.
+But a spokesperson for the program’s operator, Lyft, said police officials informed the company Wednesday afternoon that the bike was not from the CitiBike fleet.

 Health care giant UnitedHealth Group was holding its annual meeting with investors to update Wall Street on the company's direction and expectations for the coming year.
 The company ended the conference early in the wake of Thompson's death.